nitinjs/Bartender-App-AngularJs-Showcase/README.md

 and allows the user to mix the product in the drink.
 After mixing the product in the drink i.e. on click of mix button it shows the prepared drink name.

-e.g. If we enter 1, The product name "Milk" will be displated then on click of Mix button it will prepare "Milk Shake"
+e.g. If we enter 1, The product name "Milk" will be displayed then on click of Mix button it will prepare "Milk Shake"